ChrisMagliano/chrismagliano.github.io/_portfolio/spotify.md

     <img src="/images/portfolio_spotify/months.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 2: Number of released tracks per months till 2023.</em></p>
 </div>
 Figure 2 shows the number of tracks per months till 2023.
-We did not take into account 2024 since the year is not finished yet, it would have yielded unbalanced results.
 Figure 2 evidences that January is the preferred release month by the artists with 431 songs (9.3% from total), followed by October with 384 songs (8.3% from total).
 On the contrary, April turns out to be the least preferred with 257 tracks (5.5% from total) alongside with February with 267 tracks (5.8%).

-Any possible reasons?
+*January* follows the holiday season, a period when fewer new releases are scheduled due to the focus on holiday music and end-of-year festivities.
+Being the first month of the year, people and media are looking for innovation.
+Thus, January becomes a strategic time to release new material when competition is lower, and audiences are looking for new content.
+*October* is strategically important for releasing new music ahead of the holiday season.
+This timing allows albums and singles to gain traction and popularity in time for holiday gift-giving.
+After the flurry of releases in November and December, followed by the New Year releases in January, *February* can experience a lull as the industry catches its breath.
+Moreover, with fewer days in February, there might be a slight impact on the number of releases simply due to the shorter timeframe.
+*April* might be seen as a transitional period, with some artists and labels holding off releases until late spring or early summer when people are preparing for summer activities and vacations.

+I here stress that these are possible explanations of the found results, however the music industry often follows specific marketing cycles, and these cycles can influence the timing of releases.
+In some markets, the eligibility periods for music awards can influence release dates.
+Artists might align their release schedules with touring and festival seasons.
+Certain months are influenced by cultural events and holidays, which can either encourage or discourage new releases.
+All these factors contribute to prevent the consolidation of a dominant release month over the others.
+In fact, despite January being the top month for song releases, its percentage difference with respect to April (the worst month) corresponds to 3.8%.

 Successively, I examined which are the most streamed songs and artists on the three major platforms (Spotify, YouTube and TikTok) and reported in Figure 3 and 4 respectively.